jchristn/WatsonORM/README.md

 For a sample app exercising this library, refer to the ```Test``` project contained within the solution.

-## New in v1.2.0
+## New in v1.2.1

-- Breaking changes; update to .NET Standard 2.1
+- GetTableName API

 ## Simple Example